sagemath/sagewiki_to_gh-2022-10-10/ams-sage.md

 = AMS Special Session on Sage and Mathematical Research Using Open Source Software =

- The purpose of this session is to bring together those who develop and/or use or would like to use the mathematical software system [http://www.sagemath.org/ Sage] and related open source software in their research.
-The Sage session abstracts will be published in the [http://www.sigsam.org/cca/ CCA].
+ The purpose of this session is to bring together those who develop and/or use or would like to use the mathematical software system [[http://www.sagemath.org/|Sage]] and related open source software in their research.
+The Sage session abstracts will be published in the [[http://www.sigsam.org/cca/|CCA]].

 === Organizers ===